Adam Kellerman

 Adam Kellerman (born 26 July 1990) is an Australian wheelchair tennis player.
 When he was thirteen years old, he was diagnosed with a form of cancer called Ewing sarcoma.
 He represented Australia at the 2012 Summer Paralympics in the men's singles and doubles wheelchair tennis events.
-As of 21 July 2016 he is ranked Number 1 in Australia and Number 11 in the World for Men's Single Wheelchair Tennis.
+As of 21 July 2016, he is ranked Number 1 in Australia and Number 11 in the World for Men's Single Wheelchair Tennis.
 He competed for Australia at the 2016 Rio Paralympics.

 Personal

 While dealing with his cancer, he developed an infection that resulted in the removal of his right hip which resulted in limited use of his right leg.
-His medical condition left him in a state of depression that lasted for two years.
+His medical condition left him in a state of depression that lasted 2 years and he had ongoing chronic pain.